IBT Institute of Basic Technology

 Read More →

-The Institute of Basic Technology officially launches Teacher Pehpeh — a culturally contextualized generative AI platform built from eight years of locally generated educational data in Liberia, West Africa.
+The Institute of Basic Technology officially launches Teacher Pehpeh — a culturally grounded generative AI platform built from eight years of locally generated classroom data in Liberia, West Africa.
+Not an imported tool with African examples bolted on.
+An original.

 🌶 What It Does